rednafi/stress-test-locust/README.md

 ## Description

 [Locust](https://locust.io/) is a distributed and scalable open-source library that lets you do effective load testing in pure Python.
-This repository demonstrates a modular architecture to establish a template for quickly building a scalable stess testing pipeline using Locust.
+This repository demonstrates a modular architecture to establish a template for quickly building a scalable stress testing pipeline using Locust.

 ## Locust Terminology

 If you're unfamiliar with the terminologies and the generic workflow of writing stress-tests with Locust, it's highly encouraged that you go through the official [documentation](https://docs.locust.io/en/stable/) first.

 **Task:** In Locust, a [Task](https://docs.locust.io/en/stable/writing-a-locustfile.html#tasks) is the smallest unit of a test suite.
-Usually it means, any function or method that is decorated with the `@task` decorator.
+Usually, it means, any function or method that is decorated with the `@task` decorator.

 **TaskSet:** A [TaskSet](https://docs.locust.io/en/stable/writing-a-locustfile.html#taskset-class) is a class that establishes a contextual boundary between different groups of Tasks.
 You can essentially group multiple similar Tasks inside a TaskSet.
 Then you use the TaskSets from your User class.

 **User:** In Locust, a [User](https://docs.locust.io/en/stable/writing-a-locustfile.html#user-class) is a class that executes the tests either by directly calling the Task methods or via using TaskSets.

 ***In more complex cases, the tests can further be organized by arranging them in multiple test modules.
-This template groups the Tasks using TaskSets and, places multiple TaskSets in separate test modules to ensure modularity and better scalability.***
+This template groups the Tasks using TaskSets and places multiple TaskSets in separate test modules to ensure modularity and better scalability.***

 ## Target API